Good vs. Great Customer Service: Benefits & Steps To Success

 In the past, businesses could compete on price or product alone.
 However, in today’s digital age, where products and services are increasingly commoditized, customer service has become a key differentiator.
 We hear this from customers looking for learning materials to present customer service training courses.

 A study by American Express found that 86% of customers are willing to pay more for a better customer experience.
-This underscores the importance of not just providing good, but great customer service.
+This underscores the importance of providing not just good but great customer service.

 Features of Great Customer Service